chocobuckle/redux-dukr/README.md

 ![Screenshot of Dukr application.](./dukr.png?raw=true "Dukr.")
 ## Getting Started

-Just download the repository, unzip, then navigate to the 'build' folder and click on 'index.html' to open the page in your default browser, or if you're feeling lazy then just click [here](https://dukr-46b41.firebaseapp.com/) to view the live version via GitHub Pages.
+Just download the repository, unzip, then navigate to the 'build' folder and click on 'index.html' to open the page in your default browser, or if you're feeling lazy then just click [here](https://dukr-46b41.firebaseapp.com/) to view the live version via Firebase.